 Intimate celebrations allow you to take better photos.

 Since the day is less rushed, you can be more present and relaxed, which will be visible in your wedding photos.
 When you look at your pictures, I want you to remember those moments and feel the way you did when I captured them.
 It’s not how perfectly you pose that I capture through my lenses.
-It is the relationship and emotions that shine through when you are truly present and in the moment with your partner.
+The relationship and emotions shine through when you are truly present and in the moment with your partner.
 The last thing I want you to feel is stressed out and overwhelmed on one of the most important days of your life.

 They’re easier to plan.

 Having an intimate celebration means that planning your wedding can be fun rather than a hassle.
-You can personalize your wedding day and truly feel like it reflects your personalities.
+You can personalize your wedding day and truly feel like it reflects your personality.
 With fewer guests to think about, it’s possible to create customized touches, all within your wedding budget!